loafey/master-thesis/Thesis/TODO/Major.md

   - [ ] 1st paragraph: style/tone: this is the first use of "you" in the
     whole thesis.
 I suggest you rephrase to keep the text more consistent.

+## 4 Compiling Lithium
+- 4.2 Compilation Scheme
+  - [ ] "every aspect of Lithium is based on a set of rules": I'm not sure what you are trying to say here.
+The transformations and compilation is not described in the rules of section 3.3.